mir-group/phoebe/doc/sphinx/source/theory/thEpa.rst

    \sigma_{\alpha\beta}(\mu,T) = K_{\alpha\beta}^{(0)}

 Note that, in order to compute the velocity term, we still need a form of interpolation of the electronic band structure.
-In order to keep the spirit of avoiding the Wannierization procedure, we use the @ref thFourierElectrons.
+In order to keep the spirit of avoiding the Wannierization procedure, we use Fourier interpolation (see more below).

+.. note:

+   You may need many k-points in your DFT scf calculation to get a good Fourier interpolation of the electron energies.
+If your calculation isn't turning out well, we recommend you follow the :ref:`bands` tutorial to check the quality of the Fourier interpolation explicitly.

 Furthermore, we note that the density of states is integrated using the tetrahedron method.

-In terms of computational parameters (besides temperature and doping concentration) the EPA requires tuning a few parameters, namely
+In terms of computational parameters (besides temperature and doping concentration) the EPA method can be sensitive to a few input variables, namely,

-1. the size of the coarse k/q grid used in an ab-initio code to compute the coupling;
+1. The size of the coarse k/q grid used when computing the ab-initio electron-phonon coupling.

-2. the energy bins used to approximate the electron-phonon coupling (which are set when converting data from Quantum ESPRESSO to Phoebe),
+2. The energy bins used to average the electron-phonon coupling (which are set when converting data from Quantum ESPRESSO to Phoebe).

-3. the energy bins used to integrate lifetimes (typically, one should use a better energy sampling than the one for the coupling)
+3. The energy bins used to integrate lifetimes (typically, one should use a better energy sampling than the one for the coupling).

-4. the grid of wavevectors, used to average velocities and density of states.
+4. The density of the mesh of wavevectors used to average velocities and calculate density of states.

 Electronic Fourier interpolation
 ----------------------------------

 We implemented the Fourier interpolation of the band structure (also used in Boltztrap v1).
-The method is well described [in this reference] (https://link.aps.org/doi/10.1103/PhysRevB.38.2721).
+The method is well described https://link.aps.org/doi/10.1103/PhysRevB.38.2721.
 Note that the algorithm described below works for a single band (so it must be repeated for every distinct band we want to interpolate).

 Let's suppose to have :math:`N` data points, i.e. an energy :math:`\epsilon(\boldsymbol{k}_i)`, specified over a (coarse) mesh of kpoints :math:`\boldsymbol{k}_i`, with :math:`i=0,\dots,N-1`.